No law prohibits a medical license for people with epilepsy.

 Thankfully, due to being the patient, they don’t have to worry about the light blinding them or having sensitive reactions to other things in the environment.

-In fact, being a nurse gives them a massive benefit with having the support of the hospital.
+Being a nurse gives them a massive benefit with having the support of the hospital.

 Now you know whether can you be a nurse with epilepsy or not.